SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 * Raw Windows Security EventData provided underlying account-creation fields that were useful for analyst validation.
 * No lateral movement, remote credential use or exfiltration was observed or performed.
 * A behavioral Microsoft Sentinel detection was developed for LSASS access followed by same-process dump creation.
-* No separate `certutil.exe` misuse detection was developed because the primary focus of Investigation 003 was credential dumping.
+* A separate `certutil.exe` misuse detection was deferred because the primary focus of Investigation 003 was credential dumping.

 ---